 I didn’t consider that there could be a different way to do things, which was very unlike me – I was always one to think outside the square.

-So about five years ago, I finally had a lease for the shop I’d always dreamed about, in my hand and ready to sign, however in the end it fell through.
+So in 2009, I finally had a lease for the shop I’d always dreamed about, in my hand and I was ready to sign, however in the end it fell through.